 On camera, I got to see only these of our cats:

 G. III tells us that Chico, Felis, Georgi, Helia, Holly, Nele, Refur and Rico are doing well.
 In the summer there are also some houses more inhabited there, and there all like to stroll around somewhere else.

 When I visited, we got to talking about his acquaintance who contacted us some time ago and asked for help with neutering.
 Here I have to elaborate a bit, as there was still information at that time that we first had to process for ourselves and could now clarify with G. III’s help.

-We kept getting photos for a while after the spay/neuter operation, which we showed on the forums at the time.
+We kept getting photos for a while after the neutering, which we showed on the forums at the time.
 But then she wrote that Johnny and Rajah were very bad, she took them both to the vet, but they could not be helped, but both died immediately after.

 This was a shock to all of us, and we tried to find out more.
 There was the suspicion that with her cat epidemic went around.
 Unfortunately, we do not know exactly, the veterinarian expressed the diagnosis only on the basis of the symptoms.
 Laboratory tests were not performed for confirmation.

 Never the less, we wrote back to her what we thought should be done now for safety’s sake.
 Among other things, of course, that she should separate her cats as soon as possible, examine them at the vet and have the healthy ones vaccinated against disease.
 She thanked for the information and promised to take care.

 Then the contact broke off.
 We didn’t write about it in the forums until now, as we were hoping to hear something more about what she was doing and how the cats were doing in the meantime.

 Since we didn’t hear anything more, I of course asked G. III about his acquaintance and her cats.
 He didn’t know anything new either, unfortunately, but immediately tried to contact her.